 Understanding this will help land managers and conservation organizations develop strategies and programs to protect bats and their habitat!

 Sign up to join the Colorado Bat Watch!
-The citizen science component of the project will officially begin in 2020, but you can sign up today to be notified when the project begins recruiting volunteers.
+The community science component of the project will officially begin in 2022, but you can sign up today to be notified when the project begins recruiting volunteers.